IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States  parties  should  ensure  that  all  Government  bodies  and  organs  are  fully  aware  of  the  principles  of  equality  and  non-discrimination  on  the  basis  of  sex  and  gender  and  that  adequate  training  and  awareness-raising  programmes  are  set  up  and  carried  out in this respect.
 CEDAW GR 28 - p.17

+> promote  education  and  support  for  the  goals  of  the Convention throughout the education system and in the community CEDAW GR 28 - p.36

 #### Public education and  Awareness raising
 States have an obligation to educate the public, including men and boys, about their human rights.